DSamuylov/imagend/readme.md

-A small python package to visualize 3 and 4 dimensional image data.
+Python package to visualise image stacks.
+It has been primarily developed to visualise the images acquired with a fluorescence microscope.

 # Project image stack